anirudh-eka/southasianism_lit_picker/templates/index.markdown

 ## Conflict between Hues and between Saturations

 The conflict between various Hues, that is between different religious traditions is age old.
 These conflicts take the form of crusades, persecution, preferential treatment based on religion, and now in modern South Asia as communal violence.
 It is what has led to the breakup of British India into three countries.
-In many ways this conflict is well understood.
+This conflict in my opinion is too familiar to need more exploration.

 What I find more interesting is the conflict between different Saturations within the same Hue.